 Choosing Effective Decluttering Methods

 When preparing for a long-distance move, decluttering is essential to streamline the process and minimize the amount of belongings you need to transport.
+Here are some effective methods to help you declutter your home:

 The KonMari Method